 - assistive devices for the elderly like spectacles, hearing aids and wheelchairs.

-By August 2017, there were about 87 medical schemes in South Africa, with around 8,8 million beneficiaries.
-These schemes have a total annual contribution flow of about R129.8 billion.
+By August 2022, there were over 80 medical schemes in South Africa, with over eight million beneficiaries.

 - The National Health Laboratory Service was established in terms of the National Health Laboratory Service Act of 2000.
 The entity operates more than 230 laboratories in nine provinces and is the sole provider of training for

 pathologists and medical scientists, provides comprehensive and affordable pathology services to more than 80% of the South African population, and plays a significant role in the diagnosis and monitoring of HIV and TB.
 The NHLS also houses the National Institute for Communicable Diseases, which is internationally renowned for its role in the surveillance and monitoring of communicable diseases.
 It provides expertise to southern African countries